Day of the Dead (Mexico): How to Celebrate Día de Muertos Like a Local

 Michoacán is definitely the Mexican State where the tradition of the Day of the Dead is most important and deeply rooted in the local culture.

-The main attraction of the Day of the Dead in Michoacan is on Janitzio, an island in the center of the lake of Pátzcuaro reachable only by boat (25 minutes from the docks of San Pedrito, General or Las Garzas).
+This is the most popular place to experience the Day of the Dead in Michoacán, known for its cemetery illuminated at night and its moving Purépecha traditions.
+It is reachable only by boat (25 minutes from the docks of San Pedrito, General or Las Garzas).

 Day of the Dead is celebrated in many regions of Mexico and it’s impossible to cover everything in one article!